 Don't let the gravity-defying shape turn you away, these Moon Drops Grapes pack in a killer table-grape flavor.
-Grown by The Grapery in Bakersfield, California, these tubular shaped grapes are the newest grape to the company, joining their unique cotton candy grapes, gum drops and tear drops.
+Grown by The Grapery in Bakersfield, California, these tubular-shaped grapes are the newest grape to the company, joining their unique cotton candy grapes, gum drops and tear drops.

 Restaurants such as the La Jolla Beach & Tennis Club and the Inn at Rancho Santa Fe have been using the moon drop grape on their menus due to their shape, flavor, and their ability to pair beautifully with mint, endive, blue cheese, pork and duck.
 Are you considering a Thanksgiving charcuterie board?
 These would be the perfect addition!

-Moon drop grapes aren't the only unusual grape coming out of The Grapery.
+Moon drop grapes aren't the only unusual grape variety coming out of The Grapery.
 Their unique cotton candy grapes taste like the real thing-and it's purely natural.

 Pop one of these grapes in your mouth and close your eyes, you can practically feel yourself back at the county fair.

-Another weird grape The Grapery has cultivated is Tear Drops.
+Another unique grape The Grapery has cultivated is Tear Drops.
 Shaped like a tear, these grapes are juicy and fun to eat.
 Formally known as "witch finger grapes" these fruits were rebranded due to the nature of their former name "grossed people out".
 They are available from July through August.

 Will you branch out and try one of these wacky grapes, or will you stick to your regular apple at lunch?
-The flavor promise of the Cotton Candy Grapes alone have us wanting to see if the flavor pops just like it should.
+The flavor promise of the Cotton Candy Grapes alone has us wanting to see if the flavor pops just like it should.

 This post was originally published on July 15, 2020.

 Editor's Note: Products featured on Wide Open Eats are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.